 - The Oblivious Award

 Given to the character(s) not noticing or deducing events self-evident to a newborn slug.
-Common symptoms: yelling "Turn around!" or "Look up!" or "C'mon!
-He's right there!" at the characters on-screen.
+Common symptoms: Yelling "Turn around!" or "Look up!" or "C'mon!
+He/She/It's right there!" at the characters on-screen.

 The 30-foot gorilla "sneaks up" behind the trained commando unit.
 OR At the film's climax, the main characters act shocked to discover that the vampire is none other than the Mayor, the guy with pointy teeth who greeted them back in Scene 3 with, "Good Evening.
 Velcome to Dooselheim," and who has never been seen in daylight.